raspberrypilearning/sense-hat-data-logger/overview.md

-In this activity, you will learn how to use the Sense HAT hardware to build a data logging device that can capture a range of information about its immediate environment.
+In this activity, you will learn how to use the Sense HAT hardware to build a data logging device which can capture a range of information about its immediate environment.

 The Python program you write will mimic the function of the a program being run by British ESA Astronaut Tim Peake as part of the Astro Pi project.
 While on board the International Space Station, Tim will be using the same hardware to log enviromental condition and motion.